zalando/zalando.github.io/_docs/resources/licensing.md

 ## Strong Copyleft licenses

-Code dependency which require you to license **all** your code under the same license if you want to distribute it.
+Code dependency that requires you to license **all** your code under the same license if you want to distribute it.
 If only used internally, you have no obligation to release neither source nor binary.

 Dependency can therefore only be used for internal projects, not for projects which will be distributed outside of Zalando, such as open source projects.